Last Updated on February 8, 2023 by Maggie McKneely

 At some point between standing in dirty foot-deep Venice flood water, and scrambling on top of one of the raised platforms being set up around the square, I realized I had never received the final confirmation that Anotella said she would be sending!
 In a panic, I sent off several emails and made a few phone calls; we then trudged off to find lunch somewhere less wet, in the hopes that someone would be in touch with us soon about our tour.

-When Anotella got in touch with me, she explained that there had been some miscommunication between she and her assistant.
+When Anotella got in touch with me, she explained that there had been some miscommunication between her and her assistant.
 Because it wasn’t our fault, she still wanted to give us our tour – for free.

 2 PM: Eat Cicchetti

 If you don’t eat lunch before your tour, you’ll be hungry now.
 Venice is known for “Cicchetti,” which is their version of tapas.
 They’re small bites meant to be washed down with wine.
 Two advantages to this: 1) they don’t take long to eat, so you’ll have more time to spend your one day in Venice exploring and 2) they’re a part of the authentic Venetian experience.
 You can find pasta and pizza anywhere else in Italy, but not cicchetti.
+Check out this list of foods you should try in Venice!

 There are bacaris (bars) all over Venice where you can find cicchetti, but there’s a particularly high concentration at the Rialto market.
 Which, if you ask, your tour guide can drop you off at the end of your tour.
 While you’re there, make sure to get your picture of the famous Rialto bridge.